Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 ```

 As a shortcut, the `connect` method can be called on `Cro::LDAP::Client`
-object directly.
+type object directly.
 In this case, the method will create a
 `Cro::LDAP::Client` instance and will use it to do a connection,
 returning the created object: